If you’ve landed here, you are probably looking for information on Blogger U, the course for bloggers (obvs) from Pete McPherson.

 (And I’m expected to use it on this course!)

-It’s run on the Teachable platform, like so many online courses that I’ve done, so the course interface feels very intuitive.
+t’s run on the Teachable platform, like so many online courses that I’ve done, It’s run on WordPress (from June 2018) so the course interface feels very intuitive.

 So far, I’m happy with the course, content and the pace I’m going through it.
-I’ll share an update next month as I work through more of the content.
+I’ll continue to write my blog development reports as I go through the content.